oxagast/Franklin/README.md

 ...
 Now test the bot by calling it with "Franklin: print me a test message" in channel (do this from a different nick, not Franklin's nick!)

-If you get an error from jq it means that it got something back from the api that it didn't expect, probably due to a bad API key or excessive server load.
+Sometimes Fraklin fails because of heavy load on the API, connection issues, or the like.
+It has primitive recovery methods, if it happens to get stuck, just `script load franklin.pl` again.
+Should reload Franklin.

 *Authors*

 oxagast

-*Thanks to people who asked for features*
+*Thanks to people who asked for features or found bugs*

-dclaw, proge, CerebraNet and more...
+atg, dclaw, proge, CerebraNet and more...